semakosa/tangut-tools/README.md

 ## <a name="english"></a> Overview

-This repository offers tools and resources for studying the Tangut language, script, and text corpus.
+This repository offers standalone tools and libraries for the study of the Tangut language, script, and text corpus.
 Developed by Xun Gong (University of Vienna) and collaborators, it includes:

 *   **TgtOrtho - Tangut Orthography Library:** A Python library using finite state transducers (FSTs) to process various Latin-script Tangut transcription systems and their phonological representations.
 [Learn more](tgtortho/README.md)
 *   **"Tangut Tool" GUI (Python/GTK4):** A prototype graphical user interface for dynamic transcription and glossing of Tangut text.
 [Learn more](tangut-tool/README.md)